Men’s Health Services

 At Bayside Family Medical, we offer a range of men’s health services.
 From skin checks to bowel and prostate screening, our doctors are here to support men on their journey to living a healthier, happier life.

 Risk Behaviour and Mental Health Issues

-At Bayside Family Medical, we have a team of psychologists ready to offer counselling to young men experiencing risk behaviour and mental health concerns.
+At Bayside Family Medical, we have a team of psychologists ready to offer counseling to young men experiencing risk behavior and mental health concerns.

 You may be eligible for a Mental Health Care Plan, which entitles you to Medicare rebates for up to 10 individual and 10 group appointments with some allied mental health services in a calendar year.
 Speak to your doctor for more information.

 Alcohol Use and Illicit Drug Use

 Excessive alcohol consumption amongst young adults is a growing concern and sadly we are seeing more and more young people binge drinking.